ayshiff/my-open-source-journey/docs/contributions/backstage#3794.md

 In addition, after merging the PR into master, the tests on Windows did not pass.
 This was related to the path delimiters used in tests by `mock-fs`.
 So I had to do another <a href="https://github.com/backstage/backstage/pull/3925"><Highlight color="#25c2a0">Pull Request</Highlight></a> to fix this problem.

+This PR also made it possible to identify new features:

+- Enable publishers support using nested directories in a bucket: <a href="https://github.com/backstage/backstage/issues/3948"><Highlight color="#25c2a0">Issue link</Highlight></a>
+- Load GCS credentials from the environment: <a href="https://github.com/backstage/backstage/issues/3947"><Highlight color="#25c2a0">Issue link</Highlight></a>
+- Load AWS credentials from the shared credentials file: <a href="https://github.com/backstage/backstage/issues/3946"><Highlight color="#25c2a0">Issue link</Highlight></a>
 ### What did I learn ?

 This contribution allowed me to use the `aws-sdk` v3 and to compare it with the v2 version.